holistudio/interactive-computer-graphics/Final_Project/README.md

-# Rendering Meshes with OpenGL
+# 3D Human Pose Estimates Visualized with Generated Meshes

 Using C++ and OpenGL, this program allows for a user to insert and animate mesh model based on 3D human pose data.
 This project builds off of earlier human pose estimation work [here](https://github.com/holistudio/nomocap).
 The full "pipeline" of data and visualization can be illustrated as follows: